 - Elizabeth Reaves from the Sustainable Food Lab offered valuable advice for farmers and local partners and sparked a timely conversation about navigating emerging ecosystem service markets.

 - Dr. Pranay Ranjan from Purdue University helped close out the winter series with a discussion of the perceptions, challenges and opportunities of working with non-operating landowners (NOLs) to achieve conservation goals.

-Thanks to every speaker and participant who made this winter’s coffee chats happen.
+Thanks to every speaker and participant who have contributed to our coffee chat series.
 Apart from the expertise imparted by each of the speakers, these regular get-togethers reinforced the importance of peer learning and community building to share trials and successes, establish trust, and forge connections across sectors and regions.
 Whether you’re a corn and bean farmer in Iowa, a researcher on the east coast, or a conservationist in a field office, we all have a voice to contribute to the complex, always evolving landscape of sustainable agriculture.

 Don’t worry if you missed out this time around.
 Building on the success of this initial series, we plan to pick up where we left off this summer, with a new set of topics, speakers and discussions.
-If you want to contribute related topics, potential guest speakers, or have ideas for improving the venue and format of these moving forward, don’t hesitate to shoot me an email at email@example.com.
+If you want to contribute related topics, potential guest speakers, or have ideas for improving the venue and format of these moving forward, don’t hesitate to contact us.

 Hope to see you soon!